 Understanding Static Keyword in Flutter (Dart)

-keyword in Flutter (Dart) is used to declare class-level variables and methods.
+The static keyword in Flutter (Dart) is used to declare class-level variables and methods.
 This means that the member belongs to the class itself rather than an instance of the class.

-Key Features of static
+Key Features of static in Flutter (Dart)

 - Class-Level Access: Static members can be accessed using the class name without creating an instance.